mh2rashi/LinguaTune/README.md

 - Integrate features to overlay additional components onto a video, such as GIFs or memes, etc.
 - Implement features to merge videos together.
 - Add more fonts for subtitles.
+- Functionality to upload larger videos (Vercel only supports uploads less than 10 MB).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>